Article

 2. Confusing A-Number With USCIS Number

-3. Leaving the A-Number Field Blank When It's Required
+3. Leaving the A-Number Field Blank When It Is Required

-If an employee selects "A lawful permanent resident" in Section 1, the A-Number or USCIS Number is required — it cannot be left blank.
-If the employee does not know their A-Number, they should check their Permanent Resident Card, EAD, approval notice, or any other USCIS correspondence.
-The number appears on every USCIS document associated with their case.
+If an employee selects "A lawful permanent resident" in Section 1, the A-Number or USCIS Number is required and cannot be left blank.
+If the employee does not know their number, they should check their Permanent Resident Card, EAD, approval notice, or any other USCIS correspondence.
+The same number appears on every USCIS document associated with their case.

 4. Entering an I-94 Number in the A-Number Field